miby00/ePort/example/README.md

 works well to illustrate how the ePort application works.

 ## How to run
-In the root folder for the ePort application there is a Makefile, enter that directory and type in
+In the root folder for the ePort application there is a Makefile, enter that directory and type in the below command.
+This will build the source code and start an erlang shell with the code lodead.
 ```
 make
 ```

-Typing in the above command will build the source code and start an erlang shell with the code lodead.
-To start the actual example just type in:
+To start the actual example code just type in:
 ```erlang
 example:start().
 ```

+## Files
+* example.erl
+* waiter.erl
+* waiterServer.erl
+* philosopher.erl
+* philosopherServer.erl